tytydraco/yessleep/out/They_said_they_came_in_peace_but_what_they_brought_was_a_nightmare.md

 *“Of course, Mr. Rayner.
 I’ll have somebody grab Miss Rayner, just a moment.”* There’s a shuffle of movement on the other end of the line, followed by what sounds like a call to Eevee’s classroom.
 A moment later, and Sharon is back on the line. *“Eevee’s just on her way now.
 Is everything okay?”*

-“Yes, it’s fine I uh… just wanted to talk about Halloween plans.”
+“Yes, it’s fine I uh… just wanted to talk about birthday plans.”
 It was only a half-lie.
-The truth is, we still needed to decide on which neighborhood we’d be going trick-or-treating in.
-It was common knowledge that there were better routes than others, especially if you wanted to see some fantastic decorations.
-I’d narrowed it down to a couple, and it was up to her to choose.
+The truth is, we still needed to decide on whether or not she wanted an ice-cream cake or regular cake for tomorrow's party.

 *“Ah, that’s good to hear.
 It’s just you’re listed as her godfather in our system, so I got a little nervous that something had happened to her parents, bless their hearts.”*

 The statement catches me off guard.
-Sharon had worked at the school for years… she knew very well that Eevee’s parents were killed by a drunk driver two years ago.
-She’d help me set up several academic accommodations when it happened.
-I’m about to set the record straight when a new voice comes through in the background.
+Sharon's worked at the school for years… she knows very well that Eevee’s parents were killed by a drunk driver a couple years back.
+Hell, she’d help me set up Eevee's learning accommodations when it happened.
+I’m about to speak up and ask if *she's* feeling alright when a new voice comes through in the background.
 A young girl’s.
 She’s asking why she’s been called to the office, and if it has anything to do with the ‘pumpkin incident.’

 *“No, no,”* I faintly hear Sharon say *“Your uncle is on the line.
 He’d like to talk with you.”*

 *“My uncle?”* Eevee says, her voice small. *“How come?”*

-*“Something about Halloween plans I think.”*
+*“Something about birthday plans I think.”*

 There’s the clatter of a receiver changing hands.
 A muffle of static.
 Then a voice comes through on the other end, and suddenly the heaviness in my heart vanishes. *“Uncle Ethan?”*

 “Hey Eve,” I say with a sigh.
 “Just calling to make sure everything’s alright over there.
 Anything weird happen today?”

 *“Weird?
-Well, I just finished carving pumpkins and I won second place, but I should've won first.
+Umm...
+Well, we just finished carving pumpkins, and I only won second place.
 So that was sorta weird.”*

 I laugh, shaking my head.
 “That’s too bad.
-Sorry to hear.”
+Sorry to hear you didn't take gold.”

-*“Miss Thatch said you were calling about Halloween plans.”*
+*“Miss Thatch said you were calling about birthday plans.”*

 “Yeah… I meant to ask about–”